 You get extra credit for knowing the names of William Sellers and Joseph Harrison; major points for knowing William Norris, Asa Whitney, and Oliver Evans.
 This brief article places those names in the Baldwin Park neighborhood and will also serve as an overview for separate articles on Norris, Sellers, and Whitney.
 Evans and Harrison will be discussed at greater length here.

 The Baldwin Locomotive Works in 1884, looking southwest.

 The corner of Broad and Spring Garden Streets is in lower right.

 The first innovator with connections to our neighborhood was Oliver Evans (1755-1819), the Leonardo da Vinci of early 19th century Philadelphia.
 He was a pioneer in steam engines.
-Prior to steam engines, most factories and mills had to be located next to streams in order to use the flowing water to turn the shafts that supplied power.
+Prior to steam engines, most factories and mills had to be located next to streams in order to use the flowing water to turn the shafts that supplied motion to the machines.
 Stationary steam engines allowed non-riparian factories, like those in our neighborhood.
-Evans patented a high-pressure steam engine in 1790 providing more horsepower, and set up an automated grist mill that required fewer employees.
-In 1790 he received the United States patent #3 for his automated grist mill, powered by flowing water, and set up a labor-saving mill for George Washington and for our own Sellers family in 1816.
+Evans patented a high-pressure steam engine in 1790, providing more horsepower, and set up an automated grist mill that required fewer employees.
+In 1790 he received the United States patent #3 for his automated grist mill, powered by flowing water.
+He set up a labor-saving mill for George Washington and for our own neighborhood's Sellers family in 1816.

-Besides improved efficiency from the high-pressure, Philadelphian Josiah White's aided output with two innovations: his discovery in 1815 of a way to ignite anthracite coal and also a method to transport it from northeast Pennsylvania.
+Besides improved efficiency from the high-pressure engine of Evans, Philadelphian Josiah White aided output with two innovations: his discovery in 1815 of a way to ignite anthracite coal and also a method to transport it from northeastern Pennsylvania.
 No longer would machines in factories or mills depend on the muscles of animals, on water, or on wind.